-The East Basin of Lac La Biche Lake would be considered Hypereutrophic based on the average of the three water parameters Secchi depth, total nitrogen and total phosphorus.
-Eutrophic based on Secchi depth, Hypereutrophic based on total nitrogen, and Hypereutrophic based on total phosphorus.
+The East Basin of Lac La Biche Lake would be considered Eutrophic based on the average of the three water parameters Secchi depth, total nitrogen and total phosphorus.
+The trophic status would be Eutrophic based on Secchi depth, Eutrophic based on total nitrogen, and Eutrophic based on total phosphorus.